robot-sysid

 Friction Identification

-Optionally identifies Coulomb and viscous friction coefficients alongside the 10 inertial parameters, extending the parameter vector to 12 dimensions.
+Optionally identifies Coulomb and viscous friction coefficients alongside the 10 inertial parameters, appending two columns to the regressor.

 Hardware Export